pbhandar2/Cydonia/README.md

 ### Multi-block requests
 The above mentioned approach uses fixed sized blocks but block storage traces contain multi-block requests.
 A multi-block request could fragment into multiple samples block requests.
-We tackle this using an idea by Carl Waldspurger to ignore some bits in the addresses to sample group of blocks rather than individual blocks.
+We tackle this by ignoring some bits in the addresses to sample group of blocks rather than individual blocks.
 Below is an example:

 ```
 from cydonia.profiler.CPReader import CPReader